Techoplite/Doe-s-Pizza/README.md

 This is a headless WordPress project with Next JS, meaning that the backend runs on the WordPress server whereas the frontend is served from Vercel.
 Please note that it is a Beta version, and that the full version should be available by the end of May 2022.

+The live version can be accessed at https://doe-s-pizza.vercel.app/

 ## Technologies involved
 - Next JS
 - Sass